singleron-RD/CeleScope/doc/assay/multi_bulk_rna.md

 `--genomeDir` Required.
 The path of the genome directory after running `celescope rna mkref`.

+`--barcode_sample` Required.
+Tsv file of well barcodes and sample names.
+The first column are well barcodes and the second column are sample names.

 `--thread` Threads to use.
 The recommended setting is 8, and the maximum should not exceed 20.

 `--mod` Create `sjm`(simple job manager https://github.com/StanfordBioinformatics/SJM) or `shell` scripts.